samsungsamiio/samsungsami.io/source/sami/sami-documentation/sending-and-receiving-data.md

 }
 ~~~

-You cannot send a message with `type`{:.param} being "message" to another device even if you include the destination device ID (`ddid`{:.param}).
+You cannot send a message with `type`{:.param} as "message" to another device even if you include the destination device ID (`ddid`{:.param}).
 The destination device won't receive this message.
 However you can send a message with Actions to an device.
 {:.warning}

 ## Posting a message with Actions